-Need a quick and easy dinner on the table in less than 30 minutes?
-Make this easy Instant Pot BBQ Chicken with flavorful boneless chicken thighs (or breasts), a few seasonings, and barbecue sauce.
-This is one healthy weekday or weeknight meal the whole family will love!
+Instant Pot BBQ Chicken is perfect when you need a quick and easy dinner on the table in less than 30 minutes!
+Made with flavorful boneless chicken, seasonings, and a homemade barbecue sauce.
+It’s a healthy weekday or weeknight meal the whole family will love.

 A deliciously easy Instant Pot BBQ chicken recipe

 I’m still so in love with my Instant Pot.
 Like, seriously in love.
-I adore it so much because it doesn’t seem to matter what ingredients I put into this little pot, everything turns out well.
+It doesn’t seem to matter what ingredients I put into this little pot, everything turns out well.

 Unlike this past Sunday at the 2017 Oscars, when Warren Beatty and Faye Dunaway announced the wrong best picture winner, no mistake can be made with my Instant Pot.

 This shredded BBQ chicken is such an easy recipe, you’ll wonder why you didn’t make it before now.
-Flavorful boneless chicken thighs are dry rubbed with a spice mixture, put in the pot with a little BBQ sauce, then just press a button to cook for 20 minutes.
+Flavorful boneless chicken thighs are dry rubbed with a spice mixture, topped with a little BBQ sauce, then just press a button to cook for 20 minutes.

 Voila!
 Dinner is served!